traceyenspiral/agreements/agreements/services/people.md

 * use Enspiral Services as their primary vehicle for contract work.

 ### Benefits of Membership
-There are no distinct benefits to membership and it is primary a role of service and stewardship.
+There are no distinct benefits to membership and it is primarily a role of service and stewardship.

 ### Liability of Members
 As Shareholders members have no more or less liability than Contributors.